crystal-lang/crystal/_gitbook/syntax_and_semantics/virtual_and_abstract_types.md

 # Virtual and abstract types

 When a variable's type combines different types under the same class hierarchy, its type becomes a **virtual type**.
-This applies to every class except for `Reference`.
+This applies to every class and struct except for `Reference`, `Value`, `Int` and `Float`.
 An example:

 ```crystal
 class Animal